NewsRegionOakland County

 The Chapter 11 filing was made in United States Bankruptcy Court for the Eastern District of Michigan on Saturday.
 The filing indicates the hospital has between 50-99 creditors, has between $1 million and $10 million in assets, and also owes between $1 million and $10 million.

 The filing came one day before the announced ending of the reimbursement to the hospital for Medicare patients from the Centers for Medicare and Medicaid Services.
-The government announced they were terminating the reimbursement agreement last week.
-The announcement followed a WARN notice by the hospital that it would begin laying off people as early as this week.
+Earlier this month, the government alerted Pontiac General's owners that they were terminating the reimbursement agreement.
+The owners issued a WARN notice to the state of Michigan that the hospital would begin laying off people as early as this week.

 Medicare terminates funding to Pontiac General, hospital announces layoffs